InFinity54/TFT_DDragon/README.md

 ## Sets added to this repository
 The date in front of each set represents the date when the set was pushed to this repository, not the date when it was released by Riot Games.
 Here's a list of all sets included in this repository :

+- (December 9th, 2020) Set 3 (update) : Galaxies - Return to the Stars
 - (December 9th, 2020) Set 3 : Galaxies
 - (December 9th, 2020) Set 2 : Rise of the Elements